hiero-ledger/hiero-cryptography/cryptography/hedera-cryptography-wraps/src/main/rust/nova-wraps/README.md

 Address-book rotation attested by a weighted Schnorr multisignature, folded with [Nova](https://github.com/microsoft/Nova).

+Incrementally verifiable computation (IVC) lets a prover extend a proof with each computation step so that the resulting proof attests to the correctness of every step so far (see the [Nova paper](https://eprint.iacr.org/2021/370)).

 A committee is an *address book*: up to `MAX_AB_SIZE` entries of `(node id, (public key, proof of knowledge), weight)`.
-Rotating the committee means producing a new address book that the outgoing one has jointly signed, and the IVC carries a proof that every rotation since genesis was authorised that way — without a verifier ever seeing an intermediate book or signature.
+Rotating the committee means producing a new address book that the outgoing one has jointly signed, and IVC maintains a proof that every rotation since genesis was authorised that way — without a verifier ever seeing an intermediate book or signature.

-Serialized entries use this field order; books encoded with the previous order must be re-encoded.

 Nonidentity public keys must be unique within an address book, regardless of node ID, weight, or proof of possession.
 Sentinel keys may repeat.
 Selected sentinel seats